billmclean/Julia_Lessons/markdown/lesson01.md

 ## Integers

-As the name suggest, an `Int64` is stored using 64~bits, or equivalently, using 8~bytes.
-The `typemax` and `typemin` functions give the largest and smallest numbers that can be stored in a given data type.
-The commands
+As the name suggests, an `Int64` is stored using 64 bits, or equivalently, using 8 bytes.
+The `typemax` and `typemin` functions give the largest and smallest numbers that can be stored in a given data type, with
 ```
 typemax(Int64)
 typemin(Int64)
 ```
-show that the largest and smallest `Int64` numbers are
+showing that the largest and smallest `Int64` numbers are
 $$
 9223372036854775807=\sum_{k=0}^{62}2^k=2^{63}-1
 $$